Kaobara/TeaStainStudiosUnityProject/README.md

 ### Rivers and Respawn Mechanics
 The rivers are direct obstacles which force the player to use the jump and glide mechanics to overcome.
 Combined with verticality, the rivers are another gameplay aspect which allow us to more creatively design levels to provide players with a better gameplay experience.

 We made the conscious decision to design the rivers as “kill zones” that serve as time wasters.
 After all, the ultimate goal of the player is to deliver the package as fast as possible.
-By carelessly dropping in a river, Chiki is respawned back to the start and has to navigate all the way through the level again.
+By carelessly dropping in a river, Chiki is respawned back to the start and the player has to navigate all the way through the level again.

 #### Medal System